-B.9 Certain Business Terms
+B.10 Certain Business Terms

-- B.9.1 The Contractor will be compensated for reasonable travel time of its personnel. - B.9.2 Other than Specialized Services, the contractor's sole compensation shall be the hourly rates bid under this RFP and a mutually agreed upon markup on parts and materials.
+B.10.1 The Contractor will be compensated for reasonable travel time of its personnel.

+B.10.2 Other than Specialized Services, the contractor's sole compensation shall be the hourly rates bid under this RFP and a mutually agreed upon markup on parts and materials.
 The contractor will be permitted to subcontract the work in order to meet surge volumes that occur during peak repair periods or to meet LSDBE utilization and/or District workforce utilization goals.
 However, for all work other than Specialized Services, the contractor's compensation will be based on the hourly rates bid under this RFP, and thus, such rates must be sufficient to cover the cost of subcontracting in the event the Offeror plans to satisfy its contractual obligations through subcontracting.
 Only services that cannot be performed by a licensed HVAC technician will be considered Specialized Services.
-Such services include, but are not necessarily limited to, work on control systems, work on high pressure boilers that requires an R Stamp, etc. With regard to Specialized Services, the contractor shall be reimbursed for the actual cost of such work plus a markup of 5%.
+Such services include, but are not necessarily limited to, work on control systems, work on high pressure boilers that requires an R Stamp, etc. With regard to Specialized Services, the contractor shall be reimbursed for the actual cost of such work plus a markup of five percent (5%).
 The contractor shall be required to obtain the Department's consent before proceeding with any Specialized Services.

-- B.9.3 The selected contractor shall be entitled to a mutually agreed upon markup on materials and parts. - B.9.4 After award but prior to signing the contract, the Department and the Contractor will agree upon a set of procedures that describe approval levels applicable for work.
+B.10.3 The selected contractor shall be entitled to a mutually agreed upon markup on materials and parts.

+B.10.4 After award but prior to signing the contract, the Department and the Contractor will agree upon a set of procedures that describe approval levels applicable for work.
 It is contemplated that these procedures will require the Contractor to seek the Department's approval if the estimated cost of the work exceeds an agreed upon amount.
 In general, three authorization levels are envisioned.
 Tier 1 will encompass those services calls that are estimated to cost less than \$500.
 The contractor will be authorized to perform such work without any further approval from the Department.
 Tier 2 will encompass those service calls that cost between \$500 and \$2,500.
-The Contractor will be required to confirm that the work can be completed for this amount and will be required to contact the Department prior to undertaking the work.
+The Contractor will be required to confirm that the work can be completed for this amount and will be required to cost more than \$2,500.
+The Contractor will be required to perform the service calls that up to the work.
 Tier 3 will encompass work that is estimated to cost more than \$2,500.
-The Contractor will be required to provide a written estimate prior to proceeding with this work.
+The Contractor will be required to proceeding with this work.